zavolanlab/TECtool/README.md

 ### Docker

-A docker images is also available with all dependencies already installed.
+A docker image is also available with all dependencies installed.
 Users should have docker installed in their system with root access.

 Pull the docker image
 ```